pasewalck/insta2events/README.md

 SCRAPE_HASHTAGS=downloadme,alsodownloadme
 ```

-Decide what LLMs to use.
+Decide what large-(vision)-language models to use.
 Download these with Ollama and define them in environment variables.
 The default values are:

 ```
 MODEL_LARGE=gemma3:4b
 MODEL_SMALL=deepseek-r1:8b
+MODEL_VISION=llama3.2-vision
 ```

 Optionally set up a login username and session file.
 See the [Instaloader Docs](https://instaloader.github.io/) for more